survoai/humalect-docs/docs/07-Datasources/Postgres.md

 ---
-description: Postgres installation on Humalect platform
+description: Postgres installation on the Humalect platform
 ---

 Humalect provides several databases that you can integrate and bring your data to the platform with minimal permissions from Humalect's side, in this article, we will be focusing on **Postgres**.